Face milling with the router

 Tool selection

-• Two or more cutting edges: Fewer cutting edges are ideal for moderate material removal, while more cutting edges are best for large surfaces and fast work.
+- Two or more cutting edges: Fewer cutting edges are suitable for moderate material removal, while more cutting edges are better for large surfaces and fast work.

-• Fixed-tooth cutters or indexable-insert cutters: Fixed carbide cutting edges are often more affordable, but they must be sent out for sharpening.
-Indexable-insert cutters allow for easy turning or replacement of worn cutting edges.
+- Fixed-tooth cutters or indexable-insert cutters: Fixed carbide cutting edges are often less expensive, but they must be sent out for sharpening.
+Indexable-insert cutters allow for easy rotation or replacement of worn cutting edges.

-• Shank diameter: Common sizes are 8 mm, 10 mm, and 12 mm.
-Make sure they're compatible with your router.
+- Shaft diameter: Common sizes are 8 mm, 10 mm, and 12 mm.
+Make sure it's compatible with your router.

-• Tool diameter: Face milling cutters range between 25 mm and 50 mm.
-The larger the diameter, the more power and stability the milling cutter needs.
+- Tool diameter: Face mills range from 25 mm to 50 mm.
+The larger the diameter, the more power and stability the milling machine requires.

 Always choose a milling tool that matches the scope of the project and the specifications of your machine.